andrew-k-21-12/summaries/Pro Git by Scott Chacon and Ben Straub.md

 6. Configure `help.autocorrect` to automatically correct misspellings in commands.

 7. See `color.*` configs to adjust color schemes in Git.

+8. To get a global `.gitignore` for the current user:
+`git config --global --get core.excludesfile`, to set (update) it:
+`git config --global core.excludesfile ~/.gitignore_global`

 ## Formatting and whitespaces